DSR-RHIT/me447-visualizing-data/cm/cm210_d1-distributions.md

 Requirements

-  - minimum 200 observations of one quantitative variable
+  - Minimum 200 observations of one quantitative variable
-  - one or two categorical variables
+  - One or two categorical variables
-  - time-series data are excluded
+  - No time-series data

 Categorical variables